 Before HB 216

 Prior to state legislators passing HB 216, a cancer diagnosis was excluded from coverage as an “occupational disease” under O.C.G.A.
 34-9-280 (d).
 The additional language proposed, however, includes cancer.
-One particular difference in the different versions of the proposed law is the burden of proof the claimant – the employee seeking workers’ compensation benefits – was required to meet in order to be entitled to benefits.
+One particular difference in the different versions of the proposed law is the burden of proof the claimant – the employee seeking Atlanta workers’ compensation benefits – was required to meet in order to be entitled to benefits.
 The standards proposed included a rebuttable presumption, a preponderance of the evidence, and clear and convincing evidence.

 - Rebuttable presumption – this is an assumption made by a court or other entity (such as the Workers’ Compensation Commission), that is taken to be true unless a party comes forward with proof otherwise and contests the presumption;